SIP Trunking

 Telnyx offersinternational numbers—now you can now easily and independently buy channels from various geographic zones all around the world.

 Global elastic billing gives you more control over billing for your international numbers, since you can manage the amount of channels per zone and assign reserved channels of a zone to a number.
 Each geographic zone will be billed separately.
+When paired with invoicing software, this setup makes it easier for businesses to track multi-zone charges and maintain accurate financial records across regions.

 How do I know if channel billing is right for my business?